-Masi Malookan belongs to an under-developed area of D.I.Khan known as Tomal Khurd.
-She is a woman of great strength.
-After her husband was killed by his nephew, she continued providing education to her sons and her daughters were married off.
-Being widow she had to face the circumstances alone.
+Masi Malookan belongs to an underdeveloped area of D.I.Khan known as Tomal Khurd.
+She is a woman of great strength: after her husband was killed, she supported her children alone, ensuring that her sons received an education.
+She did not have the means to educate her daughters and spent the limited resources she had for them on getting them married.

-Masi Malookan vigorously supports the idea of education but due to her limited assets and resources she could not get her daughters educated.
-But as soon as she became aware of the Ammal Project of SPO under which a school had to be established in her village, she contacted the staff of SPO in D.I.Khan.
+Although she could not educate her own daughters, Masi Malookan vigorously supports the idea of education for all children.
+As soon as she became aware of the Ammal Project of SPO, under which a school was to be established in her village, she contacted the staff of SPO in D.I.Khan.
 She readily offered a space for the school without charging any rent and made proper arrangements for the provision of electricity in the building.

-She went to each household within the community and mobilized the parents to send their daughters to that school.
-Since the area was devoid of any school for girls, the local people did not hold the notion of educating their daughters in high esteem.
+She went to each household within her community and mobilized parents to send their daughters to the school.
+Since the area did not have any school for girls, the local people did not hold the notion of educating their daughters in high esteem.
 However, Masi Malookan conducted the task of motivating them with great fervour as a result of which 90 girls are getting education in her school today.

-At that time the village was also struck by a acute water shortage.
-In order to keep the girls at school comfortable, Masi Malookan took up the responsibility of brining water from a far-off hand pump and keeping the water containers filled.
-Due to her efforts and zeal to provide education to the girls of her community, which she could not do for her own daughters, the school has
+At one time, the village was struck by an acute water shortage.
+In order to keep the girls at school comfortable, Masi Malookan took up the responsibility of bringing water from a far-off hand pump and keeping the water containers filled.
+Due to her efforts and zeal to provide education to girls in her community, which she could not do for her own daughters, the school has now been running successfully for four years.
+More and more Parents have started sending their daughters to the school and their attitudes have become much more flexible.